How Bad Do U Want Me

-"How Bad Do U Want Me" is a song by American singer and songwriter Lady Gaga from her studio album Mayhem.
-Interscope Records released it as the album's ninth track on March 7, 2025.
+"How Bad Do U Want Me" is a song by American singer and songwriter Lady Gaga from her studio album Mayhem (2025).
 It was written and produced by Gaga, Andrew Watt, and Cirkut, with additional songwriting contributions from Michael Polansky.
-Music critics described the song as synth-pop, drawing comparisons to the pop-oriented work of Taylor Swift.
-Gaga performed "How Bad Do U Want Me" live on multiple occasions throughout 2025, including as the encore during her Mayhem Ball tour (2025–2026).
+A synth-pop track, it has drawn comparisons to the pop-driven style of Taylor Swift.
+The lyrics explore the tension between Lady Gaga's public "bad girl" persona and her private self, examining desire, stereotypes, and the expectations placed on her image.

+Several music critics praised "How Bad Do U Want Me" for its production, energy, and chorus, highlighting Gaga's distinctive style and playful charm, while others were more critical, viewing the track as derivative of Swift's pop sound and less original than her usual work.
+Commercially, it achieved minor chart placements in several countries following the release of Mayhem.
+Gaga performed the song live on multiple occasions, including her 2025 promotional concerts—where she walked along the runway in a Victorian-style outfit—and as the encore of The Mayhem Ball tour (2025–2026), during which the camera followed her as she returned from backstage in casual clothing after removing her makeup.
+She also performed a reimagined version of the song for Mayhem Requiem.

-Background and release
+Production and release

-In an interview for Las Culturistas, Lady Gaga admitted that she started writing "How Bad Do U Want Me" on her own in home, before being joined by her fiancé Michael Polansky.
+In an interview with Las Culturistas, Lady Gaga revealed that she began writing "How Bad Do U Want Me" on her own at home, before being joined by her fiancé Michael Polansky.
 Polansky was interested in the song's lyrical content, asking whether she is singing about him, which she denied.
 The two finished the track with Andrew Watt and Cirkut, who both additionally produced it alongside Gaga.
 Paul Lamalfa recorded the track at Shangri-La Studios in Malibu, California and Henson Recording Studios in Hollywood, Los Angeles; Marco Sonzini provided additional engineering, while Tyler Harris and Tommy Turner worked as assistant engineers.
 The song was mixed by Serban Ghenea at Mixstar Studios in Virginia Beach, Virginia, and mastered by Randy Merrill at Sterling Sound Studios in Edgewater, New Jersey.
 Gaga additionally played keyboards; Watt played drums, electric guitar, and keyboards; and Cirkut played synthesizer and keyboards and provided drum and bass programming.
 Bryce Bordone worked as the assistant mixing engineer, and Marc VanGool served as the studio technician.

 Gaga announced her studio album Mayhem on January 27, 2025, setting its release date on March 7.
 Next month, she unveiled the track listing, featuring "How Bad Do U Want Me" as the album's ninth track.
-Gaga admitted that she almost scrapped the song from the track listing, stating that she gets anxious about her "super pop" tracks, pointing out that she almost removed "Just Dance" from The Fame (2008) for the same reason.
+Gaga admitted that she almost scrapped the song from the album, stating that she gets anxious about her "super pop" tracks, pointing out that she almost removed "Just Dance" from The Fame (2008) for the same reason.